rileybracken/dotfiles/README.md

-# Riley Brackens's dot files
+# Riley Bracken's dot files

 These are config files to set up a system the way I like it.